TimBTaylor/chat-app-main/README.md

 # ChatApp

-## Desciption
+## Description
-A chat app for mobile devices using React Native.
+A chat app for mobile devices.
 The app provides users with a chat interface and options to share images and their location.